patchjs/patchjs-loader/README.md

 1. support localStorage / Web SQL Database / IndexedDB, but the two can only choose one .

-2. if remove the script loader, please the PatchjsWebpackPlugin in the webpack.config.js .
+2. if remove the script loader, please remove the PatchjsWebpackPlugin in the webpack.config.js .